-- 24.4.1 The eligibility envelopes of prospective bidders for procurement of Consulting Services shall be submitted on or before the deadline specified in the Request for Expression of Interest, and shall be opened before the dates of the pre-bid conference and bid opening to determine eligibility of prospective bidders. (a) - 24.4.2 Subject to the short listing of consultants as provided in this IRR, the determination of eligibility of consultants shall be based on the evaluation of the eligibility documents prescribed above in accordance with the procedures provided in Section 30.1 of this IRR. - 24.4.3 To facilitate determination of eligibility, the BAC of a Procuring Entity shall use the contents of the PhilGEPS electronic registry of manufacturers, suppliers, distributors, contractors, and/or consultants, in accordance with Section 8.5.2 of this IRR.
-For procurement to be performed overseas, it shall be subject to the Guidelines to be issued by the GPPB. (a)

-In lieu of the Class "A" eligibility documents mentioned under Section 8.5.2 of this IRR, the Bidder shall only submit a valid and updated PhilGEPS Certificate of Registration and Membership in accordance with Section 8.5.2 of this IRR for purposes of determining eligibility.
-55

-24.4.4 Should there be any change in the original Bidding Documents prior to the conduct of eligibility checking and shortlisting, the BAC shall issue supplemental/bid bulletin for such purpose at least seven (7) calendar days before the deadline for the submission of eligibility documents, subject to the provisions of Section 22.5.3 of this IRR.(n)
+- bid conference and bid opening to determine eligibility of prospective bidders. - 24.4.2 Subject to the short listing of consultants as provided in this IRR, the determination of eligibility of consultants shall be based on the evaluation of the eligibility documents prescribed above in accordance with the procedures provided in Section 30.1 of this IRR. - 24.4.3 To facilitate determination of eligibility, the BAC of a Procuring Entity shall use the contents of the PhilGEPS electronic registry of manufacturers, suppliers, distributors, contractors, and/or consultants, in accordance with Section 8.5.2 of this IRR.
+For procurement to be performed overseas, it shall be subject to the Guidelines to be issued by the GPPB.(a) - In lieu of the Class "A" eligibility documents mentioned under Section 8.5.2 of this IRR, the Bidder shall only submit a valid and updated PhilGEPS Certificate of Registration and Membership in accordance with Section 8.5.2 of this IRR for purposes of determining eligibility.63 - 24.4.4 Should there be any change in the original Bidding Documents prior to the conduct of eligibility checking and shortlisting, the BAC shall issue supplemental/bid bulletin for such purpose at least seven (7) calendar days before the deadline for the submission of eligibility documents, subject to the provisions of Section 22.5.3 of this IRR.(n)